-• Modules: "shuchi - Ruchi" is the module used for training of cooks, posters on do's and don'ts and a video focusing on safety and quality issues were used as resource materials.
+• Modules: "shuchi - Ruchi" is the module used for training of cooks.
+Posters on do's and don'ts, SOP (Standard Operational Procedure) chart and a video focusing on safety and quality issues were used as resource materials.

 "Shuchi-Ruchi" Training Module for Cooks